roses are red violets are blue

 “No,” I said.
 “I’m very environmentally conscious.”

-“Then take it,” the old man said.
+“Then take it,” he said.
 “Take it and put it where it belongs, in a garbage can.”

-“Off with you, old man,” I said, at last finding the indignation necessary to re-enter the coffeehouse.
-“Go pull some posters off a lamppost, you mothball-stinking Precambrian geezer.”
+“Bugger off, old dude,” I said, now finding the indignation to re-enter the coffeehouse.
+“Go pull some posters off a lamppost, you mothball-stinking Precambrian old geezer.”

 It was muggy, crowded and close in the coffeehouse when I returned.
+But it was time to apply the strength good art instills.
 I climbed up and stood on the only empty stool I could find, unfolded the two halves of the poem, and held them together.
 Then I shouted over the noisy crowd—

 “This is a love poem for Fiona.”